CodeAmaterasu/blockchain/README.md

 This project should give a pretty good idea of how a simple blockchain works.
 But it's still a simple blockchain.

-With that in mind don't try to use this repository as basis for a Blockchain running in a production environment, because full-fledged security wasn't the top priority.
+With that in mind don't try to use this repository as a basis for a Blockchain running in a production environment, because full-fledged security wasn't the top priority.

 ## License